For information contact Erin Riebe, Grants Administrator at 304.346.8500.

 A publication grant supported the book New Deal: Photographs of West Virginia 1934 – 1943.
 Apply now

-$25,000 maximum, are available to colleges and universities, RESAs, and the state Department of Education to develop summer seminars on humanities topics for secondary and elementary teachers.
+$25,000 maximum, are available to colleges, universities and the state Department of Education to develop summer seminars on humanities topics for secondary and elementary teachers.
 Applicants should allow twelve weeks between the deadline and the start of the project.
 Read more

 Recently funded teacher institutes focused on writing and an exploration of music and cultures from around the world.
 Other teacher institutes have taken teachers to Japan, India, and England.
 Apply now

 $500 maximum, support travel to professional meetings and similar conferences for individuals associated with West Virginia museums, historical societies, institutions of higher and secondary education, and other nonprofit organizations.
 There is no cost share required.
 Read more

 Travel Assistance grants supported travel to conferences and meetings of the Appalachian Studies Association, International Thespian Festival, and the Shakespeare Association.
 Apply now

 Receiving a Humanities Council grant does not guarantee that the project will be funded again.
 Each proposal is reviewed on its own merit within the grant cycle in which it is received.

 The Program Committee is made up of Humanities Council board members and citizen members.
 If you or someone you know is interested in joining the Program Committee as a citizen member click here to complete the nomination form.